 4. Choose “whole” foods over processed foods.

-Processed foods often contain added sugars, preservatives, trans fats, and other ingredients that can contribute to weight gain by leaving you wanting to eat more.
-(The same goes for foods marketed as “healthy,” which may not seem as satisfying as the real deal.)
-Whole foods, by contrast, tend to contain less sodium and more fiber, nutrients, and satiating unsaturated fats that help promote weight loss by keeping you fuller on fewer calories and, some research suggests, independently speed up metabolism, says Nicole Avena, Ph.D., Visiting Professor of Health Psychology at Princeton University and author of Why Diets Fail.
+Processed foods often contain added sugars, sodium, trans fats, and other ingredients that can contribute to the calories and impact your health.
+On the other hand, whole foods tend to contain less sodium and more fiber, nutrients, and satiating unsaturated fats.
+What’s more, some research suggests, whole grains in particular may speed up your metabolism, says Nicole Avena, Ph.D., visiting professor of health psychology at Princeton University and author of Why Diets Fail.
+This could explain the association between whole grain consumption and reduced body weight.

 So what is a processed food?
-“Think: Roasted potatoes over potato chips; oranges over orange juice; peanut butter vs. a peanut butter-flavored protein bar; whole grains over refined grains, etc.,” London says.
-“The closer a food is to its natural state, the more likely it is to be better—and more satisfying!—for you.”
+“Think: Roasted potatoes over potato chips; oranges over orange juice; peanut butter vs. a peanut butter-flavored protein bar; whole grains over refined grains, etc.,” says registered dietitian Jackie London, CDN, the head of nutrition and wellness at WW.
+“The closer a food is to its natural state, the more likely it is to contain more nutrients—and be more satisfying—for you.”

 5. Eat plenty of fiber.